-Deadline: March 16th, 2020
+Deadline: December 1st, 2020

-This call aims to bring greater visibility to African and African-American histories in the Lower East Side, to better understand their legacies, and to connect the past to the neighborhood today.
+This call aims to bring greater visibility to African and African-American histories and cultures of the Lower East Side, to better understand their legacies, and to connect the past to the neighborhood today.
 With the African Burial Ground in Sara D. Roosevelt Park as a geographical and historical anchor point, the call aims to honor, heal, and otherwise further conversations around African heritage in the Lower East Side.

 Project proposals must be submitted in a single 3–5 page PDF file.

 Applicants must also submit a 1–2 page resume/CV and 3–5 work samples.

 Proposals must include description of COVID-19 safety measures in context of proposed project (see NYS Safety Plan Template for reference).

 Full applications will be reviewed and final projects selected by a panel consisting of FABnyc staff and community stakeholders.
 Panelists bring a range of experiences and perspectives, many of them from outside the professional arts arena; please review your proposal writing for clarity and accessibility before submitting.